jsdnlb/agroQuipu/README.md

 * [Vue](https://vuejs.org/) - The web framework used
 * [Firebase](https://firebase.google.com/?hl=en) - Hosting and Databases

 _Would you like to see the demo?
-[See Demo here](https://agroquipu-pro.web.app/) _
+[See Demo here](https://agroquipu-pro.web.app/)_

-* ## Authors ✒️
+## Authors ✒️

-_This project was possible thanks to the entire AgroQuipu team and the development area. _
+_This project was possible thanks to the entire AgroQuipu team and the development area._

 * **Daniel Buitrago** - *Development and documentation* - [jsdnlb](https://github.com/jsdnlb)
 * **AgroQuipu** - *Development and documentation*

-## Expressions of Gratitude 🎁
+## Recommendations and Acknowledgments 🎁

 * Tell others about the project. 📢
 * Invite a beer 🍺 or a coffee ☕ to someone on the team.